User Guide

 Background scanning

 RailReader2 progressively analyses all pages in the background when idle.
-As pages are scanned, detected figures, tables, and equations appear in the panel.
+As pages are scanned, detected figures, tables, and equations appear in the pane.
 A progress indicator shows how many pages have been scanned (e.g., “12 of 20 pages scanned”).
 Background scanning pauses automatically during rail mode to avoid interfering with reading.

 Browsing entries